albertolicea00/flask-apirest-template/README.md

-Flask API Server Template: A streamlined template for quickly setting up a Flask-based server.
+# Flask API Server Template 🚀
+A streamlined template for quickly setting up a Flask-based server.
 Includes essential configurations, **CORS** setup, blueprint registration, and **Swagger integration** for API documentation.
 Features a **folder-based routing system** and a **scalable architectur**e, making it ideal for building and maintaining **RESTful APIs**.
 Additionally, it includes extra functions like **serializers** to convert objects into simple returnable JSONs.

 ## 🌳 File Structure